Adhi Pratama

-Adhi Pratama Prasetyo Putra (born March 31, 1993) is an Indonesian former professional basketball player, and currently the general manager for Pelita Jaya Bakrie of the Indonesian Basketball League (IBL).
-He was also once the main center for the Indonesia national basketball team.
+Adhi Pratama Prasetyo Putra (born January 31, 1993) is an Indonesian former professional basketball player, and currently the general manager for Pelita Jaya Bakrie of the Indonesian Basketball League (IBL).
+He has won two championships, as a player, and a manager for Pelita Jaya, he also formerly played center for the Indonesia national basketball team.

 Career

 Adhi's knee injury influenced his decision to retire from basketball.

 National team career

 Adhi represented the Indonesia national basketball team.
 He won the silver medal in the 2015 Southeast Asian Games that was held in Singapore, and he also played in the 2018 Asian Games that was held in their country.